yubae-bit/F71RA/README.md

 # F71RA
 Machine Learning for Risk and Insurance 1

-We will go through class 4 on Wednesday 9/10/2023 :)
+We will go through class 7 this week :)

 Hi guys, this repo will contain all the notebooks for the remainder of this class. :)